BloodHoundAD/BloodHound-Tools/DBCreator/README.md

 This python script will generate a randomized data set for testing BloodHound features and analysis.

 ## Requirements
 This script requires Python 2.7, as well as the neo4j-driver.
+The script will only work with BloodHound 2.0.3 and above.

 The Neo4j Driver can be installed using pip: